Your Ideal Frame Size Is:

 Bottom Bracket Height

-The bottom bracket height is the distance taken from the ground vertically up to the center of the bottom bracket shell with the suspension is fully extended.
+The bottom bracket height is the distance taken from the ground vertically up to the centre of the bottom bracket shell with the suspension is fully extended.
 This height will vary depending on the tire volume.
 The challenge for most mountain bike manufacturers is that a low bottom bracket helps the bike perform well, but if the bottom bracket is too low the rider will constantly catch their pedals and chainring on trail obstacles. which is why most modern mountain bikes come with shorter cranks and bash guards to protect the chainring.
 Bottom bracket height is not always a fixed variable, as it can change depending on; fork axle to crown length changes, tire volume changes, flip chips, mixed wheels, offset headsets, and rear shock length.

 |AVERAGE BOTTOM BRACKET HEIGHT BY BIKE TYPE||S||M||L||XL|